DD4WH/BirdSongPitchShifter/README.md

 If you want to run the sketch, read carefully through the comments in the header: you need to download and copy some files into your local Arduino folder.
 It runs on Teensy 4 only (and has 75% CPU load).

 ![grafik](https://user-images.githubusercontent.com/14326464/192025404-fd7cb0a5-075f-4cdd-96d4-60ec2c061aa3.png)
-The binuaral headset with Koss KSC75 headset and two low-noise AOM5024 electret mics fixed on the earbuds.
-See HERE (https://hearbirdsagain.org/binaural-headset/) for an explanation.
+My self-built binaural headset with Koss KSC75 headset and two low-noise AOM5024 electret mics fixed on the earbuds.
+See HERE (https://hearbirdsagain.org/binaural-headset/) for an explanation and building instructions.
 I hope to be able to use this as a realtime input to the Teensy setup soon.